Counterfeit masks reaching frontline health workers in US

 Shanghai Dasheng is one of the largest manufacturers of authentic N95s in the world and one of only a handful in China certified to make NIOSH approved, U.S. medical-grade N95s.

-In normal times, Shanghai Dasheng was the gold standard for N95s, according to several brokers who work in China.
+The company was the gold standard, according to several brokers who work in China.
 But in the rush of this pandemic, several said cheaper masks are proliferating.

-Meanwhile, Shanghai Dasheng is holding itself up as a vital part of the pandemic response.

-Just days into a weeklong New Year celebration in January, company chairman Wu Shengrong called back employees and then joined cleaners, cooks and a skeleton crew of workers for long days and nights on assembly lines.
-Eleven days into the manufacturing blitz, Shengrong invited in a group of journalists and said his company had bumped daily mask production from 40,000 to 70,000, and aimed for 200,000 once back at full strength.

 THE FRONT LINES

-Note: EDITOR’S NOTE - This story is part of an ongoing investigation by The Associated Press, the PBS series FRONTLINE, and the Global Reporting Centre that examines the deadly consequences of the fragmented worldwide medical supply chain.